Aarnya-Jain/unicloud/SUPABASE_INTEGRATION_README.md

 4. Account data is saved to Supabase `connected_accounts` table
 5. Account is also stored locally for immediate use

-#### Dropbox:
-1. User clicks "Add Dropbox" button
-2. Dropbox OAuth flow is initiated
-3. After successful authentication, `connectAndSaveDropboxAccount()` is called
-4. Account data is saved to Supabase `connected_accounts` table
-5. Account is also stored locally for immediate use

 ### 3. Account Loading
 - When a user logs in, `loadConnectedAccounts()` is called
 - This fetches all connected accounts for the current user from Supabase